-The all new iPad Pro is one of the most powerful tablets out there and combined with the Apple Pencil it can be the only tool an artist needs to embark on their creative journey.
-Not only does the Apple Pencil act as a stylus, significantly improving input accuracy, but its pressure and tilt sensitive tip really enhances the ways in which you can interact with a blank canvas.
+The all new iPad Pro is one of the most powerful tablets out there.
+Combined with the Apple Pencil, it can be the only tool one needs to embark on their creative journey.
+Not only Apple Pencil acts as a stylus, significantly improving input accuracy, but its pressure and tilt sensitive tip really enhances how you can interact with a blank canvas.
 Of course, you’ll need an app or two to kick off your artistic career and if you’re not really sure which one to go with, we’ve compiled a list of the best Apple Pencil apps that you should try.
 The apps included in this list aren’t just for the artistic type, with quite a few options that can be quite helpful for professionals and students.
-So, without much further ado, let’s take a look at the best Apple Pencil apps available on the App Store:
+So, without much further ado, let’s take a look at the best Apple Pencil apps available on the App Store.

 1. Autodesk SketchBook

 Starting off with what’s most likely the highest rated Apple Pencil app on the App Store – Autodesk SketchBook – a compelling drawing and sketching app that features over 170 different customizable brushes.
 The app is designed for professionals and it includes features like Photoshop document support, layers and blending, making it a rather powerful app that allows you to create some stunning art.
 Thanks to the Apple Pencil support, sketching or drawing on Autodesk SketchBook feels pretty much like drawing on paper and the seamless controls make using the app as intuitive as you’d imagine.